 If your organization is interested in hosting an ASIST workshop or for other sponsorship opportunities, please call (912) 661-0577, or email ASIST@chlink.org.

-Please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) to connect with people who want to listen and help.
+If you or someone you know is having thoughts of suicide, please call the Georgia Crisis and Access Line at (800) 715-4225 to connect with people who want to listen and help.
 Calls are confidential, and a chat service is also available at https://suicidepreventionlifeline.org/.
 Service is also available in Spanish.